quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part12_4.10_SIMDVector.md

 Background context: Converting between left-handed and right-handed systems involves flipping the direction of any one axis while keeping the other two unchanged.
 This conversion is straightforward but essential to understand.
 :p How can you convert from a left-handed coordinate system to a right-handed one?
 ??x
-To convert from a left-handed coordinate system to a right-handed one, simply flip the direction of any one axis (e.g., change the sign of the \(z\)-axis) while keeping the other two axes unchanged.
+To convert from a left-handed coordinate system to a right-handed one, simply flip the direction of any one axis (e.g., change the sign of the $z$-axis) while keeping the other two axes unchanged.
 This effectively changes the handedness of the coordinate system. x??

 ---